vilisimo/ads/README.md

 ## Launching Tests
 ### Python
 Easiest way to launch tests is to do that via PyCharm.
-Alternatively, you can issue this command in `python` directory:
+Alternatively, they can be launched by issuing this command in `ads/python/` directory:

 ~~~
 python3 -m unittest